 In the first step of the Government's roadmap out of lockdown (Step Ia - 8 March onwards), schools have reopened and are permitted to deliver school rowing.
-The details of how this will work are contained in the Government's Schools coronavirus operational guidance (see p58, Physical activity in schools).
+The details of how this will work are contained in the Government's Schools coronavirus operational guidance (see the physical activity section under Curriculum).
 This is summarised below: